 Clip-in shoes also increase efficiency through their construction compared to normal sports shoes.
 They tend to have stiffer, thinner soles that flex less as you pedal; translating into better power transfer through the pedals.
 They also feature buckles, straps and laces that help to strap your feet firmly in position, avoiding uncomfortable slipping and movement that you may encounter in traditional sports shoes.

 So, cycle shoes are made specifically to be more efficient and comfortable than normal sports shoes.
 However, to further add to the advantages of cycle shoes, there are many adaptions to the "Clip-in" shoe.
 In this guide we consider the different designs, to help you get the most from you cycle shoe purchase.
+You might also want to consider if you need any other accessories such as cycling overshoes for winter riding in wet conditions.

 Road cycling shoes